galenmckinley/galenmckinley.github.io/index.md

 -	Regularly [updating and disseminating](https://oceancarbon.ldeo.columbia.edu) state-of-the-art ocean carbon products for application in science and policy

-Here's the group in September 2026 when we visited the Lovenduski Group at University of Colorado Boulder and took a short hike at NCAR Mesa Lab
+Here's the group in September 2026 when we visited the Lovenduski Group at University of Colorado Boulder and took a short hike at NCAR's Mesa Lab

 ![McKinley Group AGU24]({{site.baseurl}}/assets/img/McKinleyGroup_sept2026crop.jpg){:height="85%" width="85%"}